 Since vitamin D and calcium are necessary for bone growth and remodeling, ensuring one receives an adequate dosage of these nutrients may be particularly essential if you are currently undergoing or have undergone cancer treatment.
-Research suggests breast cancer and prostate cancer therapies may cause higher rates of CTIBL, or treatment-induced bone loss (2018).
-Considering this, it is important that you maintain sufficient levels of vitamin D if you are in treatment.
-Though the recommended daily allowance for vitamin D is 600 international units (IU) for adults under the age of 70 and 800 IU for adults over 70, it is important to consult with your doctor and/or dietician about the vitamin D dosage appropriate for you and whether you should take vitamin D supplements at all.
+Research suggests breast cancer and prostate cancer therapies may cause higher rates of CTIBL, or cancer treatment-induced bone loss.
+Considering this, it is important sufficient levels of vitamin D are maintained if you are in treatment.

-Aside from supplements, there are a few whole foods you can incorporate into your diet to increase your vitamin D intake.
-Fish constitutes one of the best food sources of vitamin D. Three ounces of salmon contain 447 IU, three oz of canned tuna contain 154 IU, and canned sardines bring 46 IU per 2 fillets to the table.
+Aside from obtaining vitamin D from the sun and/or in supplemental form, there are a few whole foods you can incorporate into your diet to increase your vitamin D intake.
+Freshwater cold fish constitutes one of the best food sources of vitamin D. Three ounces of salmon contain 447 IU, three ounces of canned tuna contains 154 IU, and canned sardines bring 46 IU per 2 fillets to the table.
 This may not seem like good news to many of you reading this, who cannot stomach the idea of eating anything fishy during chemo.

 Lastly, there are foods fortified with vitamin D, including milk, which can contain approximately 120 IU per 1 cup.
-Importantly, organic milk and some alternative milks, like almond milk, can be fortified with vitamin D, so look to add these fortified foods in your diet according to your preferences.
+Importantly, organic milk and some alternative milk, like almond milk, can be fortified with vitamin D, so look to add these fortified foods in your diet according to your preferences.